lordmilko/gemodelsim/README.md

 Note: if you do not wish to save records to a database, no installation beyond installing the Google Earth Browser Plugin is necessary (simply launch index.html)

+### Using Custom Models ###

+Models to displayed by Google Earth must be in COLLADA (*.dae) format.
+Models that are used do not need to be directly models however.
+Models can be:
+* COLLADA models compressed in a ZIP archive, as seen in downloads from the [Google 3D Warehouse] (http://sketchup.google.com/3dwarehouse/)
+* COLLADA models compressed in a KMZ archive, as seen in models exported from Google SketchUp
+* Straight COLLADA *.dae files containing all model data and textures

+In order for Google Earth to accept a model it _must be hosted on a web server_.
+For KMZ and ZIP archives it would appear that web server also be _web accessible_. google.earth.fetchKml will silently fail to load KMZ and ZIP archives (it will simply return NULL) if they are hosted on a local, non-web-accessible web server.

+If you wish to host your own models and do not have your own web server Dropbox can be used as a suitable alternative.
+After sharing your file, replace the start of the URL to the file from __https://www.dropbox.com__ to __https://dl.dropboxusercontent.com__ to get a direct link to the file.

+Note: the vast majority of models on the internet are of a fairly low quality.
+Models are often misconfigured, such that the definition of "forwards" is in the wrong direction, and the direction of "center" is far off to the side.
+Misconfigured models (*.skp files) can be repositioned in Google SketchUp and then exported for use in GEModelSim.

 ### Known Issues ###

 * When deleting a route, the Journey record is removed however JourneyMapLocations and MapLocations records are not